 - 7.4 CRG may choose to grant certification for less than one year if it is determined that an Additional Audit is needed to provide evidence of an effectively functioning QMS.
 When this occurs, any associated costs will be assessed according to the current fee schedule for the Additional Audit.
 No additional scope(s) will be considered in this audit.
 AISC also reserves the right to conduct short-notice or Unannounced Audits, if required.
-See 7.4.1 for more details on Additional Audits. - 7.4.1 Additional Audit This audit type is used as a follow-up to a renewal, initial, appeal, or complaint audit, and it may be required for the participant or applicant's certification to continue or be granted.
-The CRG may require a more in-depth review of a participant's/applicant's management system due to CAR effectiveness, closing out an open CAR, etc.
+See 7.4.1 for more details on Additional Audits.

+- 7.4.1 Additional Audit This audit type is used as a follow-up to a renewal audit, initial audit, appeal, or complaintt, and it may be required for the participant or applicant's certification to continue or be granted.
+The CRG may require a more in-depth review of a participant's/applicant's management system due to:

+- Reviewing CAR effectiveness

+- Closing an open CAR(s)

+- Repetitive CAR(s)

+- Appeals or Complaints/Allegations